OfficeDev/Outlook-Add-in-JavaScript-ModuleExtension/README.md

 <dd>As of the publication of this sample, module extensions work
 only in Outlook 2016 for Windows.</dd>
 <dt>Why doesn't my module show up?</dt>
 <dd>There are a couple of reasons.
-Most common while I was developing the sample was simply forgetting
+Most common while developing the sample was simply forgetting
 to start the NodeJS server.
-Sometimes after removing and adding the module manifest file I needed to restart Outlook to see the changes.
-If you see an empty UI with the message "Nothing to load" try a restart.</dd>
+Sometimes after removing and adding the module manifest file you need to restart Outlook to see the changes.
+If you see an empty UI with the message "Nothing to load," try a restart.</dd>
 <dt>Why does the npm install command hang?</dt>
 <dd>It probably isn't hung, it just takes a while on Windows.
+You'll see the command prompt when the installation is complete.
 </dl>

 ## Questions and comments